Avandelta/Oculus/README.md

 - [ ] Compiled a russian versions of documentation.
 - [ ] Successfully translated them in english.

-For a full list of proposed features and fixes see the: [open issues of repository](OPEN_ISSUES).
+For a full list of proposed features and fixes see the: [open issues of repository][OPEN_ISSUES].

 [OPEN_ISSUES]: https://github.com/OdysseaPROJECT/Jurisdiction/issues/